 expressed by Federal government officers, employees, or consultants

 Evaluative portions of site visit reports and

 peer review summary statements, including impact/priority scores

 otherwise intrinsically valuable items of information that are obtained from a

 person or organization and are privileged or confidential

 affect the competitive position of the person or organization

 Patent or other valuable commercial rights of the person or organization.

+Applicants are instructed to identify proprietary information at the time of submission of an application.
 If, after receiving a FOIA request, NIH has substantial

 reason to believe that information in its records could reasonably be